 At W.R.
 Scott Equipment Ltd., we understand that determining whether to purchase a new piece of construction equipment or renting it for a specified period is a decision that should be considered carefully, and the overall bottom line must be taken into consideration.
-It’s one of the many reasons why when it comes to industrial equipment sales, rentals, parts supply, expert repairs, and construction equipment rentals in Airdrie and Edmonton contractors rely on W.R.
+It’s one of the many reasons why when it comes to industrial equipment sales, rentals, parts supply, expert repairs, and construction equipment rentals in Edmonton contractors rely on W.R.
 Scott Equipment Ltd. and have since 1967.

 To help you, our neighbours feel confident in your equipment investment decision, here are a few factors to weigh when deciding whether to buy or rent construction equipment:

 - First, analyze your equipment needs - a general rule of thumb is that if you don’t use a piece of equipment more than 60 to 70 percent of the time, you should consider renting.

 - Working with an up-to-date rental house like W.R.
 Scott Equipment Ltd., allows you to gain experience with new equipment and make head-to-head comparisons before purchase.